 I. What every physician needs to know.

 II.
-Diagnostic Confirmation: Are you sure your patient has schizophrenia?
+Diagnostic Confirmation: Are you sure your patient has sarcoidosis?

 A. History Part I: Pattern Recognition: